 Michael Tilson Thomas

-Michael Tilson Thomas’s acclaimed recordings have won numerous international awards, including 11 Grammys for SF Symphony recordings of Mahler’s symphonies 3, 6, 7, 8, and the Adagio from Symphony No. 10, scenes from Prokofiev’s Romeo and Juliet, and a collection of three Stravinsky ballet scores—Le Sacres du printemps, The Firebird, and Perséphone.
-For the San Francisco Symphony’s own SFS Media label, Tilson Thomas and the Orchestra recorded all of Mahler’s symphonies and his works for voices, chorus and orchestra.
-Most recently, he and he Orchestra recorded and released John Adams’ Harmonielehre and Short Ride in a Fast Machine; Ives’ A Concord Symphony, arranged by Henry Brant; Copland’s Organ Symphony with Paul Jacobs; and Beethoven’s Symphonies Nos.
-5 and 7 and his Piano Concerto No. 4 with Emanuel Ax.
-Tilson Thomas’s recordings also include pioneering work with the music of American composers Carl Ruggles, Steve Reich, John Cage and George and Ira Gershwin.
+MTT’s many recordings have won numerous international awards, including 12 Grammy awards for his recordings with the SFS: for John Adams’s Harmonielehre and Short Ride in a Fast Machine; Mahler’s Symphonies Nos.
+3, 6, 7, 8, and the Adagio from Symphony No. 10; scenes from Prokofiev’s Romeo and Juliet; and a collection of three Stravinsky ballet scores—Le Sacres du printemps, The Firebird, and Perséphone.
+For the San Francisco Symphony’s own SFS Media label, Tilson Thomas and the Orchestra have recorded all of Mahler’s symphonies and his works for voice, chorus, and orchestra.
+In 2014 MTT and the Orchestra released the first-ever live concert recording of Bernstein’s complete concert score for West Side Story, featuring Broadway and television star Cheyenne Jackson.
+Other recent recordings include Berg’s Three Pieces for Orchestra; Debussy’s Images, Jeux, and La plus que lente; Mason Bates’s Works for Orchestra; John Adams’s Absolute Jest and Grand Pianola Music; Tchaikovsky’s Symphony No. 5 and Romeo and Juliet; Masterpieces in Miniature, a collection of short orchestral works close to MTT’s heart, including Henry Litolff’s Scherzo from Concerto symphonique No. 4 featuring pianist Yuja Wang; American Mavericks with works by Cowell, Harrison, and Varèse; Ives’s A Concord Symphony, arranged by Brant; Copland’s Organ Symphony with Paul Jacobs; and Beethoven’s Symphonies Nos.
+2, 5, 7 and 9, his Cantata on the Death of the Emperor Joseph II, and Piano Concerto No. 4, and his Mass in C and Piano Concerto No. 3, the latter two with soloist Emanuel Ax.
+Tilson Thomas’s recordings also include pioneering work with the music of American composers Ruggles, Steve Reich, Cage, and George and Ira Gershwin.

 Tilson Thomas is noted for his commitment to music education and young people.
-He founded the New World Symphony in Miami, a national training orchestra for the most gifted graduates of America’s conservatories, and continues as Artistic Director.
-A newly-built Frank Gehry venue, the New World Center, conceived as a laboratory for the way music is taught, performed and experienced, opened in Miami Beach in 2011.
-As Artistic Director of the YouTube Symphony Orchestra, MTT led the globally-sourced ensemble in both its first concert in 2009 at Carnegie Hall and the new group of musicians who performed at the Sydney Opera House in 2011.
+In 1987 he founded the New World Symphony in Miami, a national training orchestra for the most gifted graduates of America’s conservatories, and continues as Artistic Director.
+A newly built Frank Gehry venue, the New World Center, conceived as a laboratory for the way music is taught, performed and experienced, opened in Miami Beach in 2011.
+As Artistic Director of the YouTube Symphony Orchestra, MTT led the globally sourced ensemble in both its first concert in 2009 at Carnegie Hall and the new group of musicians who performed at the Sydney Opera House in 2011.
 That event was the most popular live YouTube concert, with 33 million viewers.

-MTT and the SFS created the acclaimed national Keeping Score PBS television series and multimedia project, unprecedented among American orchestras.
-Designed to make classical music more accessible to people of all ages and musical backgrounds, Keeping Score is anchored by eight composer documentaries and eight live concert films, viewed by more than nine million Americans on national PBS television and DVD; an interactive web site to explore and learn about music, www.keepingscore.org; and a Peabody Award-winning national radio series with episodes hosted by MTT.
-Its education program for K-12 schools furthers teaching through the arts by integrating classical music into core subjects.
+MTT and the SFS created the landmark national Keeping Score PBS television series and multimedia project, unprecedented among American orchestras.
+Designed to make classical music more accessible to people of all ages and musical backgrounds, Keeping Score is anchored by 8 composer documentaries and 8 live concert films, viewed by more than 6 million Americans on national PBS television, Blu-ray and DVD; an interactive web site to explore and learn about music, www.keepingscore.org; and a national radio series with episodes hosted by MTT.
+Its education program for K-12 schools was designed to further teaching through the arts by integrating classical music into core subjects.
 Keeping Score composers include Tchaikovsky, Beethoven, Stravinsky, Copland, Ives, Berlioz, Shostakovich, and Mahler.

-Tilson Thomas’s many honors include the National Medal of Arts, the highest award given to artists by the U.S. government, presented by President Barack Obama in February 2010.
+Tilson Thomas’s many honors include the National Medal of Arts, the highest award given to artists by the USgovernment, presented by President Barack Obama in 2010.
 He has also been recognized with Columbia University’s Ditson Award for services to American Music and the President’s Award from the National Academy of Recording Arts and Sciences.
 He was named 1995 Conductor of the Year by Musical America.
 Tilson Thomas was a Carnegie Hall Perspectives Artist from 2003-2005.
-In 2006 he was recognized with Gramophone’s Artist of the Year award, and was elected to the American Academy of Arts and Sciences.
+In 2006 he was recognized with Gramophone’s Artist of the Year award, and in 2015 he was named to the magazine’s Hall of Fame.
+In 2006 he was also elected to the American Academy of Arts and Sciences.
 Tilson Thomas is a Chevalier des Arts et des Lettres of France.